 For many veterinarians, the thought of owning your own practice and being your own boss is quite appealing.
 This can be especially true if your current employment arrangement is less than stellar.
 Thoughts of making the rules and key decisions, practicing medicine your way, leading the charge, increasing your earning capability and so on, can be very attractive.

 The grass can look mighty green on the other side of the associate – owner fence.
 But is it really?
 What does it mean to be a veterinary practice owner?

 We have worked with many veterinary practice owners from all types of practices: one doctor, multi-doctor, general companion animal practices, large animal, specialty, emergency, species specific, holistic and more.
 Many of the owners thoroughly enjoy owning and operating their practice.
 For others, while it is what they do, it may not necessarily be what they still love doing.
-A few others are simply surviving being the owner – they are counting the days to their exit (regardless of their age).
+A few others are simply surviving in ownership – they are counting the days to their exit (regardless of their age).
 So what seems to make the difference between a successful owner and the alternative?

 What is success?
 For this article, we focused on practice owners that seemed to have a balanced and (mostly) enjoyable ownership experience.

 Looking through our records, we found that successful owners tend to have strong capabilities and knowledge (natural or learned) in the following areas: (and they are in order of importance!)

 - Medical Management